arduino/arduino-connector/README.md

 ```

-If this is the first time you are using the arduino-connector you probably obtained an empty list
+If this is the first time you are using the Arduino Connector you'll probably obtained an empty list

 5. We can create a new device with a PUT request